andrewgazelka/hyperion/README.md

 # Feature Support Matrix

-Notes:

-- Pumpkin, FerrumC, and Valence are wonderful and interesting projects.
-Our goals are not entirely the same.
-As such, the features we have will be different.
-- This list is not comprehensive.
+This list is not comprehensive.
 Feel free to PR or file an issue if something is missing/incorrect.

 | Feature                                                                              | Hyperion                       | Pumpkin             | FerrumC             | Valence     | Minestom*        |
 |--------------------------------------------------------------------------------------|--------------------------------|---------------------|---------------------|-------------|------------------|